 Who will get them?

-They are being distributed to all frontline social care workers in Wales.
+They have been distributed to all frontline social care workers in Wales.

 What if I have a problem downloading the digital card?